A New Connective in Natural Deduction, and its Application to Quantum Computing: Application to quantum computing

 \section{Application to quantum computing}

-We now show that the $\odot^{\mathbb C}$-calculus, with a reduction strategy allowing to reduce the proofs of the form $\elimsup(t,\abstr{x}u,\abstr{y}v)$ only when $t$ is closed and irreducible, contains the core of a small quantum programming language.
-Requiring $t$ to be closed and irreducible to reduce the proof $\elimsup(t,\abstr{x}u,\abstr{y}v)$ permits to assign probabilities to the reductions of this proof.
+We now show that the $\odot^{\mathbb C}$-calculus, with the reduction strategy of Example~\ref{strategy}, restricting the reduction of $\elimsup(\super{t}{u},\abstr{x}v,\abstr{y}w)$ to the cases where $t$ and $u$ are closed irreducible proofs, contains the core of a small quantum programming language.

-In the examples below, we focus on algorithms on one and two qubits.
-The generalization to algorithms on $n$ qubits is straightforward.
-Note that the binary connective $\odot$ is always used with two identical propositions: $A \odot A$.